nanoquanta/tosdr/Specification:-points.md

 ### tosdr > case

 An optional short text label that you can use to indicate that multiple points within the same topic have been given the same score, because they are comparable.
-For instance "they notify you of changes, but not only 14 days notice or less".
+For instance "they notify you of changes, but with only 14 days notice or less".
 This is a tool to make it easier to give fair points in comparable cases.
-Points that belong to the same `tosdr > case` always get the same `tosdr > point` and the same `tosdr > score`.
+Points that belong to the same `tosdr > case` should always get the same `tosdr > point` and the same `tosdr > score`.

 ### tosdr > irrelevant